home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 ![Using Bluetooth proxies to increase the range](/images/esphome/header.png)

-For instructions on how to set up an ESPHome Bluetooth proxy to increase the range of your Bluetooth devices, refer to this [tutorial](/tutorials/increasing_bluetooth_reach/).
+For instructions on how to set up an ESPHome Bluetooth proxy to increase the range of your Bluetooth devices, refer to this [procedure](/tutorials/increasing_bluetooth_reach/).

 ## Troubleshooting

-### Integrations that require exclusive use of the Bluetooth Adapter
+### Integrations that require exclusive use of the Bluetooth adapter

-While newer integrations can share the Bluetooth Adapter, some legacy integrations require exclusive use of the adapter.
+While newer integrations can share the Bluetooth adapter, some legacy integrations require exclusive use of the adapter.
 Enabling this integration may prevent an integration that has not been updated to use newer methods from functioning.

 Deleting the config entry for this integration will release control of the adapter and allow another integration to gain exclusive use of the Bluetooth adapter.
 If you have manually added `bluetooth:` to your `configuration.yaml`, you must also remove it to prevent the configuration from being recreated.
 Consider adding a second Bluetooth adapter on Linux systems if you need to continue using legacy integrations, as more integrations will move to use the Bluetooth integration in the future.

 ### Bluetooth interference with other devices

-Sources of interference for radios can lead to transmission/reception loss or connection problems and show symptoms such as errors/failures when sending and receiving Bluetooth messages that can cause significant degradation in performance.
+Sources of interference for radios can lead to transmission/reception loss or connection problems.
+Typical symptoms of interference are errors/failures when sending and receiving Bluetooth messages.This can cause significant degradation in performance.
 Below are some basic but essential tips for getting a good setup starting point to achieve better signal quality, coverage, and extended range.

 Following all these optimization tips below should significantly improve the reception of your Bluetooth radio adapter.
 The below insights describe working around the well-known limitations of low-power 2.4 GHz digital radio.
 It can resolve or avoid many known issues caused by interference or poor placement of your Bluetooth radio adapter or devices.